 Avoid using general garden fertilizers for rhododendrons, azaleas and other acid-loving plants.
 Use those specially formulated for acid-loving plants and follow directions.
-Fertilizers supplying the ammonium form of nitrogen are best.
+Fertilizers supplying nitrogen in the ammonium form are best.

 Rhododendrons and azaleas grow well naturally at relatively low nutrient levels.
 Therefore, fertilization should be done carefully, or the fine, delicate roots close to the soil surface will be damaged.
 A fertilizer analysis similar to 6-10-4 applied at 2 pounds per 100 square feet to the soil surface is usually adequate.
 Cottonseed meal is also a good fertilizer.

 Fertilizing should be done in May, but do not fertilize after July 1.
-Late summer fertilization may force out tender fall growth that will be killed by the winter.
+Late summer fertilization may force out tender fall growth that will be killed in the winter.